n1ce1041/ansible_arch/README.md

 - Bootstrap: For first time setup, installing all packages and initial configs

 - Daily: Daily state to keep up to date

-- Backup: Run as needed to backup files to /srv/